well-webflow/hybrid-app-starter/README.md

    yarn dev
    ```

+6. Install your app by going to your Webflow Dashboard > Integrations tab and clicking the "Install" button next to your app

-5. Open your Webflow Site.
+7. Open your Webflow Site.
 Open the Apps panel and click on your App.
 When the panel opens click the "Launch Development App" button

+8. Click the Authorize button to authenticate your App and start using the Data and Designer APIs

 ## 🛠️ Tech Stack